 Pro tip: Instagram’s design recommendations include using a .jpg or .png file, uploading the highest resolution image available, and keeping in mind that only two rows of text will automatically display.

-7. Take full advantage of user-generated content
+7. Leverage of user-generated content

 User-generated content (UGC) is a highly efficient Instagram marketing tool.
-In fact, 79% of people say UGC highly impacts their purchasing decisions.

-Alternatively, when your customers take photos and videos of themselves using or recommending your product, you can ask the creator for permission to repost this content on your page.
+Additionally, when your customers take photos and videos of themselves using or recommending your product, you can ask the creator for permission to repost this content on your page.

 Screenshot